BauerLabCodebase/CodeforBiceElife2022/README.md

 -- *xform_datahb( : , : , 1 , :)* = change in concentration of oxygenated hemoglobin
 -- *xform_datahb( : , : , 2 , :)* = change in concentration of deoxygenated hemoglobin

-Figures:
-- Peak map during the stimulation
-- Time trace of the activation region